pyepics/pyepics/doc/overview.rst

     * an :mod:`epics.wx` module that provides wxPython classes designed for use with Epics PVs.

-If you're looking to write quick scripts, using the :func:`caget` and :func:`caput`  functions is probably how you want to start.
+If you're looking to write quick scripts or a simple introduction to using Channel Acces, the :func:`caget` and :func:`caput` functions are probably where you want to start.

-If you're building larger scripts and applications, using :class:`PV` objects provided by the :mod:`pv` module is recommended.
+If you're building larger scripts and programs, using :class:`PV` objects provided by the :mod:`pv` module is recommended.
 The :class:`PV` class provides a Process Variable object that has both methods (including :meth:`get` and :meth:`put`) to read and change the PV, and attributes that are kept automatically synchronized with the remote channel.
+For larger applications, you may find the :class:`Device` class helpful.

-The lowest-level CA functionality is exposed in the :mod:`ca` and :mod:`dbr` module.
+The lowest-level CA functionality is exposed in the :mod:`ca` module, and companion :mod:`dbr` module.
 While not necessary recommended for most use cases, this module does provide a fairly complete wrapping of the basic EPICS CA library.
 For people who have used CA from C or other languages, this module should be familiar and seem quite usable, if a little more verbose and C-like than using PV objects.

 In addition, the `epics` package contains more specialized modules for alarms, Epics motors, and several other *devices* (collections of PVs), and